payne/cd1/README.md

 # Class cat to wc challenge
-1. Take this Cat.java and make a new file/class: wc.java
+1. Take this Cat.java and make a new file/class: Wc.java
-   a.
-Should act like wc.
+2. Should act like wc.
 See example below:

 ## Running Cat.java
 1. javac Cat.java